LLNL/axom/src/components/shroud/docs/input.rst

 Fields
 ^^^^^^

-A field only apply to the type, class or function to which it belongs.
+A field only applies to the type, class or function to which it belongs.
 It is not inherited.
 For example, *C_name* is a field which is used to explicitly name a single C wrapper function.
 While *C_name_template* is an option which